Inference for Large-Scale Linear Systems with Known Coefficients: Introduction

 Our paper is related to important work by \cite{KitamuraStoye2018RUM}, who study \eqref{eq:null} in the context of testing the validity of a random utility model.
-Their inference procedure, however, relies on conditions on $A$ that can be violated in the broader set of applications that motivate us; see Section \ref{sec:examples}.
-In related work, \cite{andrews2019inference} exploit a conditioning argument to develop methods for sub-vector inference in certain conditional moment inequality models.
-We show in Section \ref{sec:cond} that we may use their insight in the same way to adapt our methodology to conduct inference for the same types problems they consider.
-Our analysis is also conceptually related to work on sub-vector inference in models involving moment inequalities or shape restrictions; see, among others, \cite{romano:shaikh:2008}, \cite{bugni2017inference}, \cite{kaido2019confidence}, \cite{gandhi2017estimating}, \cite{chernozhukov2015constrained}, \cite{zhu2019inference}, and \cite{fang2019general}.
+Their inference procedure, however, relies on conditions on $A$ that can be violated in the broader set of applications that motivate us; see Section \ref{sec:examples}. \cite{andrews2019inference} and \cite{cox2019simple} propose methods for sub-vector inference in certain conditional moment inequality models that can be related to \eqref{eq:null}.
+However, applying their tests, which were designed with a different problem in mind, to \eqref{eq:null} can require non-trivial theoretical extensions or be computationally challenging -- in particular when, as in most of our examples, $\beta(P)$ has non-zero known coordinates and/or $d$ is very large.
+On the other hand, we show in Section \ref{sec:cond} that an important insight in \cite{andrews2019inference} allows us to adapt our methodology to conduct subvector inference in a class of conditional moment inequality models.
+Our analysis is also conceptually related to work on sub-vector inference in models involving moment inequalities and to a literature on shape restrictions; see, e.g., \cite{romano:shaikh:2008}, \cite{bugni2017inference}, \cite{kaido2019confidence}, \cite{gandhi2017estimating}, \cite{chernozhukov2015constrained}, \cite{zhu2019inference}, and \cite{fang2019general}.
 While these procedures are designed for general problems that do not possess the specific structure in \eqref{eq:null}, they are, as a result, less computationally tractable and/or rely on more demanding and high-level conditions than the ones we employ.

 The remainder of the paper is organized as follows.
-By way of motivation, we first discuss in Section \ref{sec:examples} applications in which the null hypothesis in \eqref{eq:null} naturally arises.
+By way of motivation, we first discuss in Section \ref{sec:examples} applications in which the null hypothesis in \eqref{eq:null} arises naturally.
 In Sections \ref{sec:geo} and \ref{sec:test}, we establish our geometric characterization of the null hypothesis and the asymptotic validity of our test.
 Our simulation studies are contained in Section \ref{sec:simulations}.
-Proofs and a guide to computation are contained in the Appendix.
+The proof of our geometric characterization is contained in the Appendix.
+Proofs for all other results and a guide to computation are contained in Supplemental Appendices.
 An R package for implementing our test is available at \url{https://github.com/conroylau/lpinfer}.